dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 ## The location list

 By default, `vim-ale` uses the so called *location list*.
-It looks like pretty much like the *quickfix window*, but:
+It looks pretty much like the *quickfix window*, but:

 * There's one location list per window, whereas the *quickfix* is global.